raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step09.md

 **10.** Now run your code and test your robot over a track.

 Try different values for `speed` (between 0 and 1) and check how your robot runs.

 **How does this affect your robot's ability to follow the line?**

-Share your thoughts in the comments section.
+Share your findings in the comments section.